safarzadeh-reza/ENGO645-Assignments/source/tutorials/L1/prepration.rst

 .. figure:: img/git-plugin-push-ok.png

 Now you should see the updates in GitHub!
-Go and have a look at your personal repository in https://github.com/Geo-Python-2023/ .
+Go and have a look at your personal repository on the Github .

 On the command line, ``git pull`` fetches and merges changes from the remote repository, and ``git pull`` publishes local changes.

 That's all you need to know about Git for now :)

 Git from the command line
 -------------------------